Zymo-Research/aladdin-integration/docs/pipeline_requirements.md

 1. **single_sample**: accepts boolean values only, default false.
 This is used to tell Aladdin that a pipeline only process one sample per run.
 When this is set to true, Aladdin will only allow the user to choose one sample on the Analysis page.
 2. **group_comparison**: accepts boolean values only, default true.
 This is used to tell Aladdin that a pipeline does or does not support group comparisons.
 When this is set to false, Aladdin will disable group comparison and labels on the Analysis page.

 Attributes of each parameters such as `type`, `enum`, `maximum`, `minimum` will be used to display appropriate forms on the UI and validate input values.
-The `description` attribute will be used to display a help text for each parameter.
+The `description` attribute will be used to display a help text for each parameter [^2].
 After users submit an analysis, Aladdin will use the chosen values to construct a Nextflow command, for each parameter "parameter_name" with "parameter_value", `--parameter_name parameter_value` will be added to the Nextflow command.<br><br>
 In addition to all keywords supported by JSONSchema draft 7, Aladdin recognizes a few others:
 1. **hidden**: accepts boolean values only, default false.
 This is used to signal that this parameter should not appear on Aladdin UI.
 This is useful for parameters such as output directory, work directory that are not configurable when a pipeline is run on Aladdin. **You can also choose to delete these parameters from the pipeline schema.** However, we also recognize you may want your pipeline schema to be complete and comprehensive for running the pipeline with other tools or in other compute environments.
 Therefore, you can add `"hidden":true` to parameters that you don't want to appear in the UI in those cases.
 2. **advanced**: accepts boolean values only, default false.
 This is used to signal that this parameter should be in the advanced parameter section.
 When `"advanced":true` is stated, the parameter must have default value.
 This is useful when a parater should not be changed by most users but should still be available to more advanced users.

-> The following keywords are experimental and could be changed!
-3. **choices_json**: accepts a URL.
-Aladdin expects the URL points to a public available JSON file.
-Aladdin will read all the keys and the values of `description` of each key, unless `"hidden":true` is specified.
-The descriptions will be displayed on the UI as choices.
-Aladdin will use the key of the chosen option instead of the displayed description as the input value of that parameter.
-You can see an example of such JSON file [here](https://github.com/Zymo-Research/pipeline-resources/blob/main/genomes/rnaseq.json).
-The main reason for this feature is the following.
-Bioinformatics pipelines often uses various resources such as genomes and annotations.
-We prefer separating the definitions of these files from the pipeline source code to make version control of pipelines easier.
-Because resource definitions are outside of the pipeline codebase, and because the available choices are not defined using the `enum` keyword in the schema file, there is no need to version bump the pipeline every time resource definitions are updated.
-This also works for different library prep kits and various trimming options associated with that, see example [here](https://github.com/Zymo-Research/pipeline-resources/blob/main/protocols/rnaseq.json).
+[^2]: This is different from nf-core practices, which has added a `help_text` attribute to their schema file.

 #### Design CSV file
 After users submit an analysis, Aladdin creates a design CSV file with the following the format: